warunsinx/durin-L2-sub-ens/README.md

 # Required: Etherscan API key for contract verification
 ETHERSCAN_API_KEY=

-# Required: Registry Address for L2Registrar contract deployment
+# Required for L2Registrar contract deployment
 REGISTRY_ADDRESS=

 # Required to configure the deployed registry from durin.dev website.
 Add this after deploying the Registrar.